thebitmonk/send_post_api/docs/AccountsubaccountstatApi.md

 <a name="subAccountStatRouterGetAllAggregatedDomainStatsForASubAccount"></a>
 # **subAccountStatRouterGetAllAggregatedDomainStatsForASubAccount**
-> [ModelsAGDomainStat] subAccountStatRouterGetAllAggregatedDomainStatsForASubAccount(xSubAccountApiKey, sid, opts)
+> [ModelsAGDomainStat] subAccountStatRouterGetAllAggregatedDomainStatsForASubAccount(xAccountApiKey, sid, opts)